|Faculty/School:||Faculty of Arts, School of Languages, Cultures & Linguistics|

 Earlier work on three-participant events tends to focus on syntactic three-place predicates, i.e. constructions with three syntactic arguments.
 Some of the more recent studies, including Margetts and Austin (2007), investigate a fuller range of linguistic strategies for encoding such events, including three-place predicates and their subtypes but also a range of functional alternative constructions many of which are syntactically two-place but express a third participant by other means – morphological, syntactic or pragmatic.
 (Examples of alternative strategies include, e.g. clauses with two-place predicates which encode a recipient by means of directional markers, or a beneficiary by means of possessive morphology.)

-The project investigates three-participant events from a cross-linguistic and text-based perspective focussing on DoBeS corpus data from Austronesian (Oceanic and non-Oceanic) and Papuan languages and from languages of North and South America.
+The project investigates three-participant events from a cross-linguistic and text-based perspective focusing on DoBeS corpus data from Austronesian (Oceanic and non-Oceanic) and Papuan languages and from languages of North and South America.
 It will address two sets of topics:

 (A) Morpho-syntactic strategies for encoding three-participant events and their pairing with semantic event types: